 Learn more about the NWRS

 Important things to know

-The mountain bluebirds have left North Park until their anticipated arrival next spring!
+The mountain bluebirds are back in North Park.
+The waterfowl and shorebirds have returned!
+The Auto Tour and the Moose-Goose Nature Trail are open.
 Check out a summary of this year's Arapaho staff fauna and flora sightings.Learn more about staff sightings

 The Star Party is our annual star gazing and nocturnal wildlife education event held at the Arapaho NWR Headquarters.
 Date and time to be announced.
 Supervised children and young adults are welcome!
 This event is sponsored by the Friends of Arapaho Group.